Keto Eggplant Parmesan with Pork Panko

 - Add salt and pepper into eggs.

 - Dip into egg, then breadcrumbs and fry eggplant over medium heat in oil of your choice until golden brown on each side.
 Drain on paper towels.
+If you are using a copper chef non-stick pan (I highly recommend for this), you don't need any oil and you will get a very crispy eggplant.

 - Preheat oven to 400 degrees.